Garage And Motor Repair Injury Claims

-Most accident arise from trips, slips and falls or from manual handling.
-There are many cases of workers being crushed by vehicles that are being repaired and these accidents in particular can cause very serious injury to mechanics and other motor repair workers.
+Most accidents arise from trips, slips and falls or from manual handling.
+There are many cases of workers being crushed by vehicles that are being repaired and these accidents, in particular, can cause very serious injury to mechanics and other motor repair workers.

 More serious can injuries occur when the right tools are not available or not kept in good condition.
 Work processes that involve manual handling have to be assessed, and mechanised where possible, otherwise the risk of injury should be reduced to a minimum.

 Recent case study

 Osbornes acted for Mr A, an experienced mechanic who loved his job and was good at it.
 Part of the job involved tyre fitting and he was frequently required to transport a van load of lorry tyres from the yard to a machine inside the workshop.
 Rolling them along the ground was no problem but then he had to lift them onto a machine, and some of them were the whole wheel and not just the tyre.
 This job took several hours and he found it extremely hard work.
 There was no system in place at all and so he did this job as best he could.
 One day in the course of this work he was lifting a lorry wheel when his shoulder gave out.
 He attended hospital and was diagnosed with ligament tear and cartilage damage.
 He could not lift his arm above the shoulder and was unable to return to work.
 Despite physiotherapy there was no improvement and so he underwent surgery.
 That operation increased his range of movement slightly but he was still unfit to resume his old duties and had to give up his job as a mechanic.
 The case was fought on liability, the employers arguing that Mr A caused his own accident and/or that the shoulder injury was not accident related.
 An out of court settlement was reached after court proceedings and Mr A received about £30,000 to compensate him for his injury and for the fact that he could no longer work as a mechanic.